 I began my training in 2002 at Central Sussex College and qualified as an Integratively trained Psychotherapeutic Counsellor in 2005.
-Since then I have gained a wealth of experience working in agency, charity and school settings, (both primary & secondary) as well building a robust private practice.
+Since then I have gained a wealth of experience working in agency, charity, school (both Primary and Secondary) and further education settings as well building a robust private practice.
 Currently in Private Practice I work mostly as a counsellor with adult individuals although at times couples too.
 Alongside that I work as a school counsellor in a local Primary School.
 I am also a qualified Supervisor who is able to work with counsellors, psychotherapist and allied health professionals: all of which I do.

-My work in schools offered a vast array of experience from working in a one-form school, to working in a Residential Secondary School for excluded pupils who have educational, social and emotional challenges.
+My work in schools has offered me a vast array of experience from working in a one-form Primary School to working in a residential Secondary Secondary school for pupils excluded from the mainstream due to educational, social and emotional challenges.

-I also have a lot of experience working with counsellors in training both as a counsellor and supervisor.
+As mentioned above my experience also included working with counsellors in training both as a counsellor and as a supervisor.

-I hold very dear a strong sense of integrity that affects my work in every way.
+My integrity is very important to me and impacts my work in every way.
 I can be gentle, fun and humorous as well as being ‘strong enough’ to hold anger and hopelessness as well as despair.
 When in relationship with me you are considered in all of your self: on an emotional, cognitive, behavioural, spiritual and physiological level.
-At the same time as respecting and taking into context your social and cultural background.
+At the same time I will also be respecting and taking into context your social and cultural backgrounds.

-People are often curious about what it’s like to be a counsellor and, for me I can only describe my sense of humility as I am allowed into that other person’s world.
-I appreciate and cherish greatly their journey but am able to empathize with their courage as I, too, know how it is to open yourself up to another and share the secrets of your soul.
+People are often curious about what it’s like to be a counsellor?
+For me I can only describe my sense of humility as I am allowed into that other person’s world.
+I appreciate and cherish greatly their journey but am able to empathise with their courage as I, too, know how it is to open yourself up to another and share the secrets of your soul.

 The following quotation describes how I aspire to be as a counsellor.